Startup Risks Worth Taking

 - Build a dynamic product line, rather than a single product.
 Every new product you add stretches your ability to deliver winning function and quality.
 Yet a great initial product, with no follow-on, will not keep you ahead of competitors.
 Take the strategic risk.

 - Partner with a competitor.
-Use “coopetition” for cost sharing, economies of scale, and open access to new markets.
+Use “coopetition” for cost-sharing, economies of scale, and open access to new markets.
 Once you have established your credibility and value, a strategic partnership may lead to other business relationships or a funding source.

 - Plan to spend money on marketing.
 It’s a bad risk to count only on word-of-mouth and viral social network buzz for marketing, as I see in many business plans today.
 These days, you have to spend money to make money.
-Of course there is work involved to find the right media, and balance the investment against the return.
+Of course, there is work involved to find the right media, and balance the investment against the return.

 - Build your team from the best and brightest.
 Good people are expensive, and they are hard to find, which adds risk to your startup, but it’s a strategic risk.
 Lowering the risk by hiring the cheapest, or counting on family members, is a bad risk.

 - Count on less funding rather than more.
-It’s a well-known oxymoron that startups which are over-funded to reduce risk fail more often than under-funded ones.
+It’s a well-known oxymoron that startups that are over-funded to reduce risk fail more often than under-funded ones.
 Strategically, the more you can do for less, the stronger you grow.
 It’s a bad risk to solve problems with money.

 - Be aggressive in your forecasts.
 Every investor has heard from the “conservative” founder who reduces his forecast to lower the risk.
-These don’t get funded, or they under-perform anyway.
+These don’t get funded, or they underperform anyway.
 Forecasts should be strategic, based on the opportunity and pain level.